Stuyvesant High School: 15th Street building

 A half-century later, during the 1950s, the building underwent a $2 million renovation to update its classrooms, shops, libraries, and cafeterias.

-Unfortunately through the 1970s and 1980s, when New York City municipal government and especially the public schools system, in general, were marked by violence, vandalism / graffiti and low academic grades among their students, Stuyvesant High still had an excellent academic reputation for being a top-notch public high school, and was still graduating well-prepared and accomplished alumni, (judging from their track record now four decades later).
-However, the 1905–1907 school building was deteriorating due to overuse and lack of proper maintenance.
-A New York Times daily newspaper expose report stated that the building had "held out into old age with minimal maintenance and benign neglect until its peeling paint, creaking floorboards and antiquated laboratories became an embarrassment."
-The five-story building could not cater adequately to the several thousand students, leading the New York City Board of Education to make plans to move the school to a new building in Battery Park City, near lower Manhattan's Financial District.
-The 15th Street building remains in use over 32 years later as the "Old Stuyvesant Campus," housing three smaller schools: the Institute for Collaborative Education, the High School for Health Professions and Human Services, and lower grades of PS 226.
+Unfortunately through the 1970s and 1980s, when New York City municipal government and especially the public schools system, in general, were marked by violence, vandalism / graffiti and low academic grades among their students, Stuyvesant High still had an excellent academic reputation for being a top-notch public high school, and was still graduating well-prepared alumni who became highly accomplished.
+But the 1905–1907 school building was deteriorating due to overuse and lack of proper maintenance.
+A New York Times daily newspaper exposé found that the building had "held out into old age with minimal maintenance and benign neglect until its peeling paint, creaking floorboards and antiquated laboratories became an embarrassment."
+The five-story building could not cater adequately to the several thousand students, leading the New York City Board of Education to move the school to a new building in Battery Park City, near lower Manhattan's Financial District.
+The 15th Street building remains in use as the "Old Stuyvesant Campus", housing three smaller schools: the Institute for Collaborative Education, the High School for Health Professions and Human Services, and lower grades of PS 226.

 Current building

-In the 83rd year of its history of 1987, the 105th Mayor of New York City, Ed Koch (1924–2013, served 1978–1989), and 52nd Governor of New York State Mario Cuomo (1932–2015, served 1983–1994), jointly announced the coming construction project of a third new Stuyvesant High School building to be situated in Battery Park City of lower Manhattan.
-The Battery Park City Authority donated 1.5 acre of land for the new building.
-The authority was not required to hire the lowest bidder, which meant that the construction process could be accelerated in return for a higher cost.
+In 1987, Mayor Ed Koch and Governor Mario Cuomo announced the construction of a third new Stuyvesant High School building to be situated in Battery Park City.
+The Battery Park City Authority donated 1.5 acre of land for the building.
+The authority was not required to hire the lowest bidder, which meant the construction process could be accelerated in return for a higher cost.
 The building was designed by the architectural firms of Gruzen Samton Steinglass and Cooper, Robertson & Partners.
-The structure's main architect, Alexander Cooper of Cooper, Robertson & Partners, had also designed much of the surrounding development of Battery Park City.
+The structure's main architect, Alex Cooper of Cooper, Robertson & Partners, had also designed much of the surrounding development of Battery Park City.